Thayer School of Engineering

 The quantification of total hemoglobin concentration (HbT) obtained from multi-modality image-guided near infrared spectroscopy (IG-NIRS) was characterized using the boundary element method (BEM) for 3D image reconstruction.
 Multi-modality IG-NIRS systems use a priori information to guide the reconstruction process.
 While this has been shown to improve resolution, the effect on quantitative accuracy is unclear.
 Here, through systematic contrast-detail analysis, the fidelity of IG-NIRS in quantifying HbT was examined using 3D simulations.
 These simulations show that HbT could be recovered for medium sized (20mm in 100mm total diameter) spherical inclusions with an average error of 15%, for the physiologically relevant situation of 2:1 or higher contrast between background and inclusion.
 Using partial 3D volume meshes to reduce the ill-posed nature of the image reconstruction, inclusions as small as 14mm could be accurately quantified with less than 15% error, for contrasts of 1.5 or higher.
 This suggests that 3D IG-NIRS provides quantitatively accurate results for sizes seen early in treatment cycle of patients undergoing neoadjuvant chemotherapy when the tumors are larger than 30mm.

 Ghadyani, Hamid R.; Srinivasan, Subhadra; Pogue, Brian W.; and Paulsen, Keith D., "Characterizing Accuracy of Total Hemoglobin Recovery Using Contrast-Detail Analysis in 3D Image-Guided Near Infrared Spectroscopy with the Boundary Element Method" (2010).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1524.